juanlopes/sparrow/README.md

 ## Output

-Solutions are exported as SVG files in `output` folder.
+Solutions are exported as SVG files in the `output` folder.
 The final SVG solutions is saved as `output/final_{name}.svg`.

-The SVG files are both a visualization and formal output of a solution as all original shapes and their exact transformations applied to them are defined within the SVG:
+The SVG files serve as both a visualization and formal expression of the solution.
+All original shapes and their exact transformations applied to them are defined within the SVG:
 ```html
     ...
     <g id="items">